CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 will be working on implementation on Login and Register functionalities.

 #### Austin
 Working on implementing encryption for files larger then one chunk

+#### Jacob
+Progress initially slow with analytics.
+Should have iceboxed research time.
+However, next sprint should be much more productive in implementing analytics into our app.

 ## Table of contents